pingcap/docs/data-type-date-and-time.md

 ---
 title: Date and Time Types
-summary: Learn about the supported date and time types.
+summary: Learn about the supported date and time types.Empty
-aliases: ['/docs/dev/data-type-date-and-time/','/docs/dev/reference/sql/data-types/date-and-time/']
 ---

 # Date and Time Types